 Steve D'Agostino is a politically Independent candidate for NJ Governor

-Hello, I am Steve D'Agostino - and if (by some miracle) I should get elected, I would be primarily focused on fixing 2 things:
+Hello, I am Steve D'Agostino.
+Previously my goal was that if (by some miracle) I was able to get elected, then I would have been primarily focused on fixing 2 things:

 Although I enjoy being a private person, nonetheless I am running because there are things in this state that need to be fixed, and it seems that no other candidate will ever do it.